qe40/RemasterVAPEV4/README.md

 # RemasterVAPEV4
-a remaster of vape v4 ORIG TO https://github.com/7GrandDadPGN/VapeV4ForRoblox/tree/main !
-CREDITS TO 7GRANDDAD
+a remaster of vape v4

+# A WORK IN PROGRES

 # Developers & Credits
 qe40 - Owner/Creater of this project